 - A licensed plumber shall install a water meter in a plastic meter box of approved design in a hard paved area adjacent to the front of each unit or in a location approved by TRC Plumbing and Drainage Services.
 Garden beds are not suitable due to access issues from plant growth.

-Prior to commencement of work, it is necessary for the licensed plumber to obtain a permit from Council's Plumbing & Drainage section.
+Prior to the commencement of work, it is necessary for the licensed plumber to obtain a permit from Council's Plumbing & Drainage section.
 There will be a fee for the issue of this permit.

 - Toowoomba Regional Council Sub Metering Guidelines and Specifications